jdanielmourao/obsidian-sanctum/README.md

 - Templater

 (for plugin support requests & issues, refer to Feedback & Contributions)

-## Installation
-You can manually install the following theme by:
-1. downloading the CSS file and moving it into the folder `.obsidian/themes/` located in your vault folder;
-2. rename the css file to `Sanctum.css`;
-3. in Obsidian, go to `Settings ➞ Appearance ➞ Themes ➞ Reload themes`, and select `Sanctum`.

 ## Feedback & Contributions
 If you encounter an issue, or would like to contribute to this theme, don't hesitate to submit an issue or raise a PR.
 You can also message me on [Discord](https://discord.com/invite/veuWUTm) @jdaniel or on the [Obsidian Forums](https://forum.obsidian.md/u/jdanielmourao/summary).